 Switch & Shift is a website that covers the human part of human relations.
 It gives tips and tricks for management and engagement.
 The Work That Matters podcast centers around the idea of work with meaning and features thought leaders on this topic.

 Recognizing the contributions of employees can be done in many different ways.
 Doing so with a plan in place and in designated intervals ensures a happy work environment.

 Do you need help with employee recognition programs?
 You can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.